telefonicaid/tartare/README.md

 });
 ```

-If you run Tartare with the `--bugid-link` parameter passing the base URL of you bug tracking system,
+If you run Tartare with the `--bugid-link` parameter passing the base URL of your bug tracking system,
 the markdown report will include links by appending the bug id passed to `majorBug`/`minorBug`
 to the base url.
 If such a base url has the `%s` placeholder, the bug id will be placed there.